jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2.md

 From a curation perspective, there's no fundamental difference between my collection of physical media, childhood mixtapes, or playlists; it's all music that I care about and want to listen to again.

-In theory, and the Library should have the <span class="tooltip">tools I need to wrangle my full collection<span class="tooltiptext">Library filters can be combined to narrow down lists of albums/artists/songs to just those I've uploaded or own, you can even create [Smart Playlists](https://support.apple.com/en-ie/guide/music-windows/mus1712973f4/windows) for these which automatically update.</span></span>.
+In theory, and the Library should have the <span class="tooltip" tabindex="0">tools I need to wrangle my full collection<span class="tooltiptext">Library filters can be combined to narrow down lists of albums/artists/songs to just those I've uploaded or own, you can even create [Smart Playlists](https://support.apple.com/en-ie/guide/music-windows/mus1712973f4/windows) for these which automatically update.</span></span>.
 So, despite my shaky experience with the Library so far, I changed my mind _again_, and decided to re-add everything to the Library—including everything I had brought over from Spotify.

 Playlist-by-playlist I repeated the ritual: